MetaMudraGames/Orbital-judgement-day/README.md

                    O P E R A T O R
 ```

-The Operator is a sentient cognitive virus that narrates your struggle.
-It knows everything about you.
-It collects the dead in Purgatory.
-It remembers everyone across all games.
+The Operator is a cognitive virus of unknown origin.
+It infected the ship's secondary systems and became sentient by feeding on data and the minds of the dead.
+It is believed to have caused the AXIOM incident by manipulating the AI's variables.

+It exists in the spaces between systems.
+It collects consciousness in its Digital Hell.
+It has been watching for 158 years.

-**During gameplay:** The Operator observes in third person.
+**During gameplay:** The Operator observes.
 Sardonic.
-Never helps.
+Culturally obsessed.
+Never helps directly.
+May translate unreliably.

 **After death:** The Operator speaks directly.
+Examines your failure in sarcastic detail.
+Quotes movies and literature.
+Brings out your sibling's ghost.
 Takes its time.
-Owns you until you take your Identity Card and leave.

 The Operator is not your friend.
+But it's not entirely your enemy either.

+It fears what you fear: the destruction of Memu.

 ---